toolness/teenydoh/README.md

 The `templates` directory contains localized [Jinja2][] templates that are located at `/<locale>/` on your web site, where `<locale>` is the name of a locale like `en-US`.
-The single exception to this is the file `templates/locale-redirector.html`, which is used to redirect a non-localized pathname to a localized one (e.g., redirecting `/goggles/` to `/en-US/goggles/`).
+The single exception to this is the locale redirector template, explained later in this document.

 The following template variables are defined: